What is Neuroptimal® Neurofeedback?

 Can this be used for children?

-Absolutely!
+Absolutely.
 Children often respond quickly to brain training and it is completely safe for every age.
-Sleep problems, headaches, digestive difficulties, anxiety, and attention/focus issues are known to respond favorably to training.
+Sleep problems, headaches, digestive difficulties, anxiety, and attention/focus are known to respond favorably to training.
+Children also benefit from having parents who train their brains!

 Lorna Hecht, MFT, MFC35604 | Clinical member of AAMFT and CAMFT | NeurOptimal® Certified Advanced Trainer